-“Ever since I lost my business during the pandemic and feared I’d be going down this bankruptcy road, the one thing, of all things, I was worried about was some creditor coming for my car,” Dale told his friend Ernie.
+“Ever since I lost my business during the pandemic, I’ve feared going down the road to bankruptcy.
+Of all the things I worried about, the one that kept troubling me most was a creditor coming for my car,” Dale told his friend Ernie.

 “I get it, there’s something about a man’s car that makes it more important than anything else”, said Ernie.
 “Did you tell your lawyer your concern?”

-“No, I didn’t want to sound crazy or let my wife know how important that car is to me compared to her things.”
+“No, I didn’t want to sound mad or let my wife know how important that car is to me compared to her things.”
 Dale said.

-Navigating through Chapter 7 bankruptcy can feel like walking a tightrope, especially when it comes to assets like your car.
+Navigating through filing bankruptcy, especially Chapter 7 bankruptcy, can feel like walking a tightrope, especially when it comes to assets like your car.
 A common question is whether I can keep my paid off car in chapter 7.

 Warren & Migliaccio is here every step of the way to help clients who are facing tough legal decisions in Dallas and North Texas.
 Call us at (888) 584-9614 or visit our contact page for expert legal advice tailored just for you.